ahmedammar841/discordBot/README.md

 # discordBot
-A discord bot using python.
+A discord bot using the python API from [discord.py](https://github.com/Rapptz/discord.py).